 There's a whole thread on Quora listing example after example.

 Self-proclaimed "scientific authorities" have displayed their arrogance time and time again.
 And this astronomical level of self-confidence is coming from a profession that came up with such classic ideas as:

 -Certain races are genetically superior to other races

 -The cure for most illnesses is leeches

--Lobotomies for women "suffering" from sexual arousal
+-Lobotomies will "cure" women "suffering" from sexual arousal

 -Infant genital mutilation